The Vermont Statutes Online

 Subchapter 011 : MISCELLANEOUS RULES(Cite as: 23 V.S.A. § 1129)

-(a) The operator of a motor vehicle involved in an accident whereby a person is injured or whereby there is total damage to all property to the extent of $3,000.00 or more shall make a written report concerning the accident to the Commissioner of Motor Vehicles on forms furnished by the Commissioner.
-The written report shall be mailed to the Commissioner within 72 hours after the accident.
-The Commissioner may require further facts concerning the accident to be provided upon forms furnished by him or her.
+(a) The operator of a motor vehicle involved in a crash in which someone is injured or there is total property damage of $3,000.00 or more shall make a written report concerning the crash to the Commissioner on forms furnished by the Commissioner.
+The written report shall be mailed to the Commissioner within 72 hours after the crash.
+The Commissioner may require further facts concerning the crash be provided upon forms he or she furnishes.

-(b) As used in this section, the word "accident" refers only to incidents and events in which the motor vehicle involved comes into physical contact with a person, object, or another motor vehicle.
+(b) As used in this section, the word "crash" only refers to incidents and events in which the motor vehicle involved comes into physical contact with an individual or object, including another motor vehicle.
 It shall not include such contact where a vehicle involved is being used by a law enforcement officer as a barrier to prevent passage of a vehicle being operated by a suspected violator of the law.
 In such cases, the law enforcement officer shall not be required to make a personal written report of the incident.